combo-lab/combo_inertia/USER_GUIDE.md

 end
 ```

-When Inertia (or the browser) redirects to the `/settings` page, the Inertia component will receive the flash props:
+When redirecting to the `/settings` page, the Inertia component will receive the `flash` prop:

 ```javascript
 {